Rüstem's Bookshop: History

-In 1957, Rüstem's became a publisher under the imprint K. Rüstem & Bro. and published the first coloured book on the island; "Cyprus in Colour" as their first publication.
+In 1957, Rüstem's became a publisher under the imprint K. Rüstem & Bro.; their first publication, Cyprus in Colour, was the first coloured book published on the island.
 In 1997, Ali Rüstem (Kemal Rüstem's son) took over the family business.
-The bookstore now also hosts a cafe, event space, exhibition gallery and a small traditional restaurant on the second floor serving lunch.
-Until 2005, the bookshop was only selling books in English, it was only after 2005 that the shop started selling books in other languages.
-Currently, it sells both second hand books, alongside new publications.
+The bookstore now also hosts a cafe, event space, exhibition gallery and a small traditional restaurant serving lunch on the second floor.
+Until 2005, the bookshop only sold books in English, but it has since started selling books in other languages.
+It currently sells both second hand books and new publications.

-The bookshop to this day has been the meeting point of intellectuals, academics, politicians, lawyers, and diplomats from all over the world and has remained a vibrant cultural hub, embraced by generations of readers.

 Location

 It is located on Kyrenia Street, right in front of the main Evkaf administration building and nearby Sarayönü Square.
 It is around 250 metres from the Green Line and the Ledra Street checkpoint.
-It is located in an area de facto administred by Northern Cyprus.
+It is located in an area de facto administered by Northern Cyprus.